Respiratory disease surveillance overview

 Row

-COVID-19 activity has been decreasing in Utah recently.
+COVID-19 activity is low in Utah, but is expected to increase as the winter months advance.
 The best time to get an updated COVID-19 vaccine is now to be better protected from COVID-19 infection.

 Row